OpenTranslationBible/open-bible/en-GB/48.Galatians/md/galatians-01.md

 They only heard the report: “The man who once persecuted us is now preaching the faith he once tried to destroy.”

 ## Galatians 1:24
-And they glorified God because of me.
+And they praised God because of what had happened through me.